 “Speak up for the people who have no voice, for the rights of all the down-and-outers.
 Speak out for justice!
 Stand up for the poor and destitute!”
 Proverbs 31:8-9

-The Secret Plan of God (From Ephesians 3)
+The Secret Plan of God as written in The Message version.

 4-6 As you read over what I have written to you, you’ll be able to see for yourselves into the mystery of Christ.
 None of our ancestors understood this.
 Only in our time has it been made clear by God’s Spirit through his holy apostles and prophets of this new order.
 The mystery is that people who have never heard of God and those who have heard of him all their lives (what I’ve been calling outsiders and insiders) stand on the same ground before God.
 They get the same offer, same help, same promises in Christ Jesus.
 The Message is accessible and welcoming to everyone, across the board.